 - Keep it precise and simple.
 Do not make it difficult for your reader to comprehend the point(s) that you’re communicating.
 Therefore, use simple words and well-constructed sentences.
 Avoid the use of too much jargon; overuse tends to make your essay incomprehensible.
 The best descriptive essay is often straightforward and clear.

 - Employ the use of literal tools such as metaphors, similes, descriptive adjectives, idioms, and personification.
 They help create a sense of mystery and give your sentences some edge.
 The idea is to get the attention of your readers and keep him/her glued to your composition.
 Raise questions in their minds or make them eager to read further.
 This the surest way to guarantee that people will read your descriptive essay from the introduction to the last sentence in the conclusion.

 - Evenly distribute the vital information throughout the essay.
 Majority of the best written descriptive essays have done precisely that.
 Although the title communicates the thesis statement, it should not render the reader satisfied and not interested in reading further.
 The same applies to the introductory paragraph.

 - Have a catchy title for your descriptive essay.
 When the topic sentence is interesting, it captures the reader’s attention.
 Choose the details to include in the essay carefully.

-- Do not offer your personal opinion or recommendation in the first paragraph.
+- Do not offer your personal opinion or recommendation in the first paragraph(the samr thing you should do whike writing Philosophy Paper).
 Therefore, you are not expected to provide an own account.
 Instead, give a detailed description of the subject matter.
 The best descriptive essay examples that you will come across use illustrative language to describe the topic rather than the authors’ opinion at the start of the composition.

 - You can offer your personal opinion, but it should come out as a recommendation towards the conclusion of the descriptive essay.